-Environmental reviews for this Program will be conducted concurrently with the damage assessment, when feasible.
+Environmental reviews for this Program will be conducted after those regarding the duplication of benefits, but concurrently with the damage assessment, when feasible.
 Environmental reviews must be completed prior to determining Program assistance to be offered to an eligible applicant.
 On a case-by-case basis, additional costs may be included in the scope of work associated with repair, reconstruction or relocation award (e.g. costs associated with abatement of environmental hazards, special considerations for historic preservation, or other environmental considerations).